nodejs/node/doc/api/n-api.md

 - `napi_ok` if the API succeeded.

 ##### Description
-This API is used to convert from the C++ double type to the JavaScript Number type.
+This API is used to convert from the C double type to the JavaScript Number type.

 The JavaScript Number type is described in